-A new home takes its shape from basic building materials and the skillful use of construction tools.
+A new home takes its shape from basic building materials and the skill-ful use of construction tools.
 Likewise, we can build new functions from known functions through the application of analogous mathematical tools.
 There are five tools we want to develop: composition, reflection, shifting, dilation, arithmetic.
 We will handle composition in this section, then discuss the others in the following two sections.

 To set the stage, let's look at a simple botany experiment.
-Imagine a plant growing under a particular steady axis light source.
-Plants continually give off oxygen gas to axis the environment at some rate; common units would bet-axis liters/hour.
+Imagine a plant growing under a particular steady light source.
+Plants continually give off oxygen gas to the environment at some rate; common units would be liters/hour.
 If we leave this plant unbothered, we measure that the plant puts out 1 liter/hour; so, the oxygen output is a steady constant rate.
-However, if we apply a flash of high intensity green light at the time t = 1 and measure the oxygen output of the plant, we obtain the plot in Figure 8.1(a).
+However, if we apply a flash of high intensity green light at the time t=1 and measure the oxygen output of the plant, we obtain the plot in Figure 8.1(a).

-Using what we know from the previous section on quadratic functions, we can check that a reasonable model for the graph is this multipart function f(t) (on the domain $0 \le t \le 10$ ):
+Using what we know from the previous section on quadratic functions, we can check that a reasonable model for the graph is this multipart function f(t) (on the domain $0 \le t \le 10$):

-$$f(t) = \left\{ \begin{array}{ll} 1 & \text{if } t \leq 1 \\ \frac{2}{3}t^2 - \frac{8}{3}t + 3 & \text{if } 1 \leq t \leq 3 \\ 1 & \text{if } 3 \leq t \end{array} \right.$$
+$$f(t) = \begin{cases} 1 & \text{if } t \le 1 \\ \frac{2}{3}t^2 - \frac{8}{3}t + 3 & \text{if } 1 \le t \le 3 \\ 1 & \text{if } 3 \le t \end{cases}$$

-Suppose we want to model the oxygen consumption when a green light pulse occurs at time t = 5 (instead of time t = 1), what is the mathematical model?
+Suppose we want to model the oxygen consumption when a green light pulse occurs at time t=5 (instead of time t=1), what is the mathematical model?
 For starters, it is pretty easy to believe that the graph for this new situation will look like the new graph in Figure 8.1(b).

 But, can we somehow use the model f(t) in hand (the known function) to build the model we want (the new function)?
-We will return in Example 8.2.4 to see the answer is yes; first, we need to develop the tool of function composition.
+We will return in Exam-